tdolivierth7/realworld-cicd-pipeline-project/README.md

     - Instance type: `t2.large`
     - Key pair: `Select a keypair`
     - Security Group (Eit/Open): `22, 8000, 9997, 9100` to `0.0.0.0/0`
+    - Set the size of the EBS Volume to 20 GiB
     - Launch Instance

 #### NOTE: Confirm and make sure you have a total of 9 VM instances